Skip to main content

 Drafts

-Free agent auction draft
+Free agent draft

 • Roster movements (drops, roster slot changes) are locked during the draft